-- Following analysis of recent employee equality monitoring forms there is little improvement in ethnic diversity which continues to show an under representation in this area.
-There has however been little opportunity to improve in this area with 97% recruitment applicants identifying as white. - Analysis of equality monitoring forms issued to all job applicants continue to show that the majority of applicants are white, over 30 and do not declare a disability. - Exit questionnaires have not identified any equality issues. - No equality issues have been raised at Staff Consultation Forum.
+- Following analysis of recent staff equality monitoring forms there is a small improvement in ethnic diversity, although there is continued under representation in this area.
+There has however been little opportunity to improve in this area with 84% recruitment applicants identifying as white. - Analysis of equality monitoring forms issued to all job applicants continue to show that the majority of applicants are white, over 30 and do not declare a disability.